AdaptRetail/animation-framework/README.md

 main timeline, then it will add All into TimelineMax and run.

 An example of a resource it to wait for a video to load to get it length.
-You cannot alter the timlines duration after it is added to another timeline in GSAP.
+You cannot alter the timelines duration after it is added to another timeline in GSAP.

 A result of this is that functions like `totalDuration()`